scipp/scipp/doc/design.md

 If required we could log to `stdout` using `std::cout`, which can be redirected and filtered.

-### Operations have strong exception guarantee or clear data if only a base exception guarantee can be given
+### <a name="details:exception-safety"></a>Operations have strong exception guarantee or clear data if only a basic exception guarantee can be given

 ##### Rationale